NLRB general counsel says private college football players are employees

 With the memo, Griffin continues to chip away at the NCAA's amateurism model.
 Last year, his office issued a similar notice regarding how private institutions govern the ways football players communicate with reporters and on social media.
 In that memo, he also stated that the athletes are employees.

 The new memo partly answers a question left open by the full National Labor Relations Board in 2015, when it declined to assert jurisdiction over whether football players at Northwestern University could form a union.
-Ramogi Huma, who led the unionization efforts at Northwestern and is executive director of the National College Players Association, said that Tuesday's memo "brings college athletes one step closer to justice."
+It does not reverse that ruling, however, nor does it carry the force of law.
+But Ramogi Huma, who led the unionization efforts at Northwestern and is executive director of the National College Players Association, said that Tuesday's memo "brings college athletes one step closer to justice."

 "It's definitely historic," Huma said.
 "By declaring that these athletes are employees, the general counsel is saying that his office is committed to protecting college athletes' employee rights under the labor laws, and I think that can't be understated.
 It's what the players at Northwestern set in motion, and this is a major milestone."